hsoft/pluginbuilder/doc/implementation.rst

 obfuscate anything (by having it as a ``.pyc`` in the zip), then you *must not* place it in the main script!

-Packages that were explicitly included with the ``packages`` option, or by a recipe, will be placed in ``Contents/Resources/lib/python2.X/``.
+All dependencies, as well as packages that were explicitly included with the ``packages`` option, or by a recipe, will be placed in ``Contents/Resources/lib/python3.X/``.

-A zip file containing all Python dependencies is created at ``Contents/Resources/Python/site-packages.zip``.

-Extensions (which can't be included in the zip) are copied to the ``Contents/Resources/lib/python2.X/lib-dynload/`` folder.

 Include Mach-O dependencies
 ---------------------------